hmanchev/ui5-uiveri5/README.md

 ## Introduction
 UIVeri5 is a visual and application testing framework for UI5-based applications.
 It uses [webdriverjs](https://code.google.com/p/selenium/wiki/WebDriverJs) to drive a real browser and interacts with your application as a real user would.
-Visualtestjs is heavily inspired and based on [Protractor](http://www.protractortest.org/) and brings most (and more) of its benefits to UI5 applications.
+UIVeri5 is heavily inspired and based on [Protractor](http://www.protractortest.org/) and brings most (and more) of its benefits to UI5 applications.

 ### Benefits